n3lbits/CyberSecDump/README.md

 # cyberresources
 A personal and ongoing collection of a variety of cybersecurity-related resources and tools (free and paid), including those for learning, studying, websites, blogs, repos, and anything else I find interesting.

+This repo is an attempt to centralize my collection of learning resources, tools, services, projects, etc., in a variety of categories that would serve anyone interested in cybersecurity, or starting or transitioning to a cyber-related career.
+My journey into cybersecurity began with curiosity and a drive to learn.
+Starting out, I found that many "beginner" focused learning resources and tools assumed some pre-obtained knowledge, and so I had to go about finding ways to learn things in order to keep going and not lose momentum.
+I hope to use this repo as a kitchen-sink for resources at all levels.
+As I work out the organization I will continue to collect resources here.